ML-Bioinfo-CEITEC/ENNGene/README.md

 `Apply strand` Choose to apply (if available) or ignore strand information.

-`Number of CPUs` You might assign multiple CPUs for the computation of the secondary structure.

 `Window size` All the samples prepared for the neural network must be of the same length, defined by the window size.
 Longer sequences get shortened, while short sequences are completed based on the reference.
 Both is done by randomly placing a window of selected size on the original sequence.

 `Seed` Parameter used for the reproducibility of the semi-random window placement.

+`Path to the reference fasta file` File containing reference genome/transcriptome.
+Required when Sequence or Secondary structure branch is selected.

+`Path to folder containing reference conservation files` Required when Conservation score branch is selected.'Path to folder containing reference conservation files'

+`Number of CPUs` You might assign multiple CPUs for the computation of the secondary structure.

 ##### Input Coordinate Files
 `Number of input files` There can be an arbitrary number of input files in BED format (two at minimum).